 Many devices including your shoes, and your watch can record the pitter-patter of your heart.
 These devices display electro cardiograms to tell you if your heart is skipping a beat at the sight of your loved one or you have a medical condition.
 My apple watch does that.
 But at CES I ran into Mezoo a small diamond shaped device that I stuck on my chest.
 It can detect 16 types of heart arrhythmia as well and tells you if your heartbeat is irregular, too fast, or too slow.

 Finally to make that Valentines Day kiss sparkly and clean I saw two options at CES, the quick teeth cleaner and the detailed teeth cleaner.

 The quick teeth cleaner was Y-Brush the 10-second cleaner.
 Instead of moving the small head of a regular toothbrush from tooth-to-tooth, the Y-Brush cleans half your mouth at a time.

 Oral-B on the other hand shared the iO brush which will be made available in August 2020.
 The iO app gives detailed feedback on spots missed during routine brushing.
 It also has a built-in display to provide feedback throughout your brushing routine.

 Like a kid in the candy store I wanted all the products I saw at CES but then I remembered Gaye, a girl who worked with me in London.
 She had returned from her visit to the US with a gift of an anti balding solution for her boyfriend, permanently ending that relationship.

 Some gifts may be perceived as feedback by your loved one even though you only have their welfare and happiness in mind.
 While choosing a gift, like the devices, you too must be smart.

 Ritu Marwah is a senior writer whose articles and awarding winning stories are awaited with great anticipation by her readers.
-She hopes her gifts recieve the same appreciation.
+She hopes her gifts receive the same appreciation.
 Somehow she doubts it.